westonganger/spreadsheet_architect/docs/axlsx_style_reference.md

 - `background_color` (String) - Same as `bg_color`
 - `align` (Boolean) - Similar to `alignment`.
 Example `align: true` is the same as `alignment: {horizontal: true, vertical: false, wrap_text: false}`
 - `font_size` (Integer) - Same as `sz`

+Note: If both an original axlsx style option and alias style option are both provided in the style the original axlsx style option will take precedence.